AkBKukU/parseArgs/README.md

 We can see the output is now just "test" and that the "t1" to "at" change did not happen.
-The no numbers argument has a lower priority than the change input argument so after removing all the numbers there was no "t1" left in the input.
+The no numbers argument has a lower priority than the change input argument so it was run first after removing all the numbers there was no "t1" left in the input.

-We can also see that the `n` argument was added directly after `-v` there is no need to seperate them out.
+We can also see that the `n` argument was added directly after `-v` and that there is no need to separate them out.
 As a matter of fact the whole command could just be `./example -vni "test" -c "t1" "at" and combine all the flags with the input action right at the begining.